Title of show: Off-Broadway

 [title of show] was performed at the Vineyard Theatre from February 26, 2006 to April 24, 2006 as part of the theatre's regular season line-up, followed by an extension of the production from July 14, 2006 through October 1, 2006.
 Christine Ebersole lent her voice to one of the phone messages.
 The production won three Obie Award Special Citations for its writer/stars and director.

 A performance was scheduled to play in San Francisco in 2008 but was canceled because of time constraints in moving the show to Broadway by July 2008.
 The show's transfer to Broadway is chronicled in "the [title of show] show" video blogs on YouTube and on the show's official web site.

 Broadway

 The musical began previews on Broadway at the Lyceum Theatre on July 5, 2008 and officially opened on July 17.
 It closed October 12, 2008 after 13 previews and 102 performances.
 It was produced by McCollum, Roy Miller (producer of The Drowsy Chaperone), The Vineyard Theatre, Laura Camien and Kris Stewart, the founder of the New York Musical Theatre Festival.
+Lighting design by Ken Billington.

 The entire off-Broadway cast continued in the same roles, and Berresse continued as director.
 Added to the list of phone messages in the Broadway production was the voice of Patti LuPone.
 Scenic design was by Neil Patel, costumes by Chase Tyler and lighting by Ken Billington and Jason Kantrowitz.

 The show won a 2009 Broadway.com Audience Award for Favorite Ensemble Cast.